 Parrots on formulated diets that eat berries, vegetables, and seeds are more likely to eat something moldy.
 Seeds go moldy quickly and are the main reason for parrots growing sick.

 Leftover food and old paper promote mold growth, so inspect and clean the cage frequently.
-The number of times you deep-clean the cage depends on how many parrots there are and how often they stay in the cage.
+The number of times you deep-clean the cage depends on how many parrots there are and how much time they spend in the cage.

 How to Prevent Mold Poisoning in Parrots

-Mold poisoning causes an infection that’s difficult to deal with once it becomes chronic.
+Mold poisoning causes an infection that’s difficult to clear up once it becomes chronic.
 There isn’t much that can be done for a parrot with chronic aspergillosis.
-However, you can take the necessary steps to prevent fungal infections:
+However, you can take the following preventative steps:

-Allow your parrot to go outside during the summer months on a harness and leash or in a cage.
+Allow your parrot to go outside on a harness, leash, or in a cage during the summer months.
 The heat will:

-- Dry out the parrot’s feathers after a bath, so mold and mildew don’t grow
+- Dry out the parrot’s feathers after a bath, so mold doesn’t grow

-- Encourage the parrot to be more active, thus strengthening its lungs
+- Encourage the parrot to be more active, thus strengthening its respiratory system

-You can also open up a window when you aren’t home and let the sun in.
+You can open up a window slightly when you aren’t home to let the sun in.
 Never leave your parrot in the sun all by itself while it’s in a cage, though.
 It may overheat and become dehydrated.

 Moldy Cage Hygiene

 Deep-clean the cage at least once a week.
 Don’t use bleach or any of the traditional cleaning products.
-If you suspect your parrot already has a fungal infection, it may have trouble breathing.
-The toxic smell of chemicals will only make things worse.
 Use white vinegar to clean out the cage.
-Leave it out in the sun to dry and kill off any bacteria.
+Leave it out in the sun to dry and kill off any mold.

 Clean the House

-If you know there’s a mold problem in your home, do everything you can to clear up the problem.
-Deep-clean the home after the rain season ends to eliminate any mold before it begins to produce spores.
+If you know that there’s a mold problem in your home, clear up the problem.
+Deep-clean the home after the rainy season ends to eliminate any mold before it begins to produce any spores.

 Get a Dehumidifier

-Getting a dehumidifier is an effective, inexpensive way to lower the humidity in your home.
-They’re a long-term solution that can be placed in the room where the parrot lives.
-This will reduce the amount of mold growth.
+Getting a dehumidifier is an effective way to lower the humidity in your home.
+They’re a long-term solution that can be placed in the room where the parrot lives, reducing the amount of mold growth.

 Relocate Your Parrots

-A parrot cannot tolerate mold.
-If you notice any in your home, keep your parrot in a different room until it’s been removed.
-Once the air is clear, the parrot can move back into that space.
+A parrot cannot tolerate mold spores for long.
+If you notice any mold in your home, move your parrot to a different room until it’s been completely removed.
+Once the air is clear, the parrot can move back to that living space.